sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/views/Datagrid/README.md

-The list is registered with the key `sulu_admin.list`.
-It shows a Datagrid with a toolbar.
-The toolbar shows an add and a delete button, whereby the latter one only appears enabled if something in the Datagrid has been selected.
+The datagrid is registered with the key `sulu_admin.datagrid`.
+It shows a Datagrid container with a toolbar.
+The toolbar shows an add and a delete button, whereby the latter one only appears enabled if something in the Datagridhas been selected.

 The view uses the options passed via the current route to adapt its behavior.
 The following table explains the meanings of the available options: